Edelson Lechtzin LLP is Invest - GuruFocus.com

-NEWTOWN, Pa., March 20, 2023 (GLOBE NEWSWIRE) -- The law firm of Edelson Lechtzin LLP is investigating securities fraud and breach of fiduciary duty claims on behalf of shareholders of GigCapital4, Inc. (“GigCapital4”) securities ( GIGGU, GIG, GIGGW), a special purpose acquisition company (“SPAC”), who acquired shares before the closing of its business combination with BigBear.ai (“BigBear.ai”), on or before December 7, 2021.
+NEWTOWN, Pa., March 20, 2023 (GLOBE NEWSWIRE) -- The law firm of Edelson Lechtzin LLP is investigating securities fraud and breach of fiduciary duty claims on behalf of shareholders of PropTech Investment Corporation II (“PropTech”) securities ( PTICU, PTIC, PTICW), a special purpose acquisition company (“SPAC”), who acquired PropTech shares before the closing of its business combination with Appreciate Holdings, Inc. (“Appreciate Holdings”) ( SFR), on or before November 29, 2022.

-BigBear.ai is a leading provider of artificial intelligence (“AI”), machine learning, cloud-based big data analytics, and cyber engineering solutions.
-BigBear.ai maintains its principal executive offices in Columbia, Maryland.
+Appreciate Holdings is a single-family rental services company, operates an end-to-end technology platform serving individual and institutional investors in the United States.
+Appreciate Holdings maintains its principal executive offices in Minnetonka, MN.

-GigCapital4 investors may have claims based on alleged false and misleading statements and/or material omissions contained in the documents used to solicit shareholder approval for the business combination between GigCapital4 and BigBear.ai.
+PropTech investors may have claims based on alleged false and misleading statements and/or material omissions contained in the documents used to solicit shareholder approval for the business combination between PropTech and Appreciate Holdings.
 Please contact Edelson Lechtzin LLP at 1-844-696-7492 to discuss your investment losses, or by e-mail at [email protected] or [email protected], or you can submit your information online HERE.

 For more information, please contact: